 Will you have a dedicated event website at your next event?
 Or will your organisation’s main site carry details instead?
-While it may seem like an unnecessary expense to build an event specific site, there are key advantages to this over adding event pages to your existing website.
+While it may seem like an unnecessary expense to build an event specific site, there are key reasons why you should invest in an event website rather than adding event pages to your existing website.

 Benefits of An Event Website